epam/ai-dial/docs/user-guide.md

 #### Publish App

 You can publish you applications to make them accessible to the selected audience in your organization.
-Refer to [Publications](#publications) to learn more about this functionality.
+Refer to [Publications](#publications) to learn more about this functionality and to [Tutorials](./tutorials/Collaboration/enable-publications) for a more extended documentation.

 **To publish application:**